kristopolous/DRR/indycast.net/md/about.md

 There's a bash script to install dependencies but again, [it's 12 lines](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) ... so if it doesn't work on your system, just `cat bootstrap.sh` and install the stuff yourself.  composer, gemfile, vundle, bower, something else?
 No! none of that - let's not re-invent things that are already easy.

+> The record for upping a server from a fresh install is in <a href=images/record.png>23.87 seconds</a>.

 Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ... geez, I hate that.
 No, none of that nonsense here.

 In fact, I've created a user-story for a would-be administrator.
 Every interaction with a computer should be a thought-out interface.